 An initial page load is a traditional URL change, stemming from a complete load or reload of a URL.
 This is indicated in the browser when a page load event fires (the

 window.onload event).
-Initial page loads appear along with route changes in the New Relic Browser UI.
+Initial page loads appear along with route changes in the browser UI.

 SPA users experience dynamic route changes in a similar way to page loads.
 Visitors to a site or app generally do not care how a new view was delivered; they simply know that when they perform an action, a new view appears.
-For this reason, New Relic treats route changes in a similar way to page loads in the UI.
+For this reason, we treat route changes in a similar way to page loads in the UI.

-In order to optimally monitor single page applications, New Relic starts monitoring many browser interactions that could theoretically lead to route changes.
+In order to optimally monitor single page applications, we start monitoring many browser interactions that could theoretically lead to route changes.

-- If these interactions do not lead to route changes, New Relic Browser initiates monitoring but then discards them.
+- If these interactions do not lead to route changes, browser initiates monitoring but then discards them.

-- If these interactions do lead to a route change, New Relic Browser saves the interaction sequence as a
+- If these interactions do lead to a route change, browser saves the interaction sequence as a

 BrowserInteractionevent, including information about both synchronous and asynchronous activity.